Discover the reality behind some of the gun myths you see in Hollywood movies right now!

 7. Bullets Spark

-What do you think about these gun myths from movies?
-Share your thoughts in the comments below!
+What do you think about these fun gun facts which show gun myths vs reality?
+Share your thoughts in the comments section below!

 - What To Look For When Buying New Guns For First Time Users

 - A Behind The Scenes Look At Movie Guns

 - The Ever-Growing List Of Famous People, And What They Think About Guns

 Fight for your Second Amendment rights with this exclusive “Come and Take It” t-shirt for FREE.